bywolee/base-/README.md

 ## 🔏 Multi-Sig on Base
 Protocol admin functions are controlled by a Gnosis Safe multi-sig deployed on Base mainnet.
 Requires M-of-N signatures for sensitive operations like upgrades, pausing, and role assignment.

+## ⏱ Timelock
+A `TimelockController` is deployed between the multi-sig and admin functions.
+All upgrade and parameter change proposals have a minimum 48-hour delay, giving the community time to review and react before execution.